 New Student FAQs

-UEA is committed to inclusive study so everyone can get involved with student life.
-These services help with support for all aspects of your time at University.
+UEA is committed to inclusive study, so everyone can get involved with student life.
+Our services help support you in all aspects of your time at university.

-Our experienced advisers can help you with many issues as well as support you whilst settling in and throughout your time at university.
-They can provide advice, guidance and support on a range of topics including mental health and wellbeing, student life, finances, study skills and disability .
-View the full range of services and support online.
+Our experienced team can help you with many issues whilst settling in and throughout your time at university.
+They can provide advice, guidance and support on a range of topics including mental health and wellbeing, student life, finances, study skills and disability.

-Student Services offers a support service for all students with a disability (physical, mental or a Specific Learning Difficulty (SpLD)) e.g. dyslexia, long term and short term medical conditions and acute medical conditions e.g. severe allergic reactions.
+Student Services offers a support service for all students with a disability (physical, mental or a Specific Learning Difficulty (SpLD)) This includes, but is not limited to, dyslexia, long-term and short-term medical conditions and acute medical conditions such as severe allergic reactions.

 Before you arrive at UEA, you can tell us about your circumstances, about any disability - including mental health conditions and long term health conditions.